(Last Updated - June 8th 2022)

 Read about the discovery of his later work for Royal Albert

 Lustre Ware- Characterised with bold splashes of colour and usually depicting fruit.
 Quite a range of examples has been found and different shapes are still appearing.
+The earliest example of this ware was in the Brown & Steventon period with an example as shown.

 Van Philips - ( also signed as Francis Phillips).